 Absolutely.
 Our account details are: 'Free Speech Coalition' 01-0527-0680196-00.
 Or you can donate online here.

 What will my donation be used for?

 We continue to engage lawyers against Auckland Council for its capitulation to protesters of the Southern/Molyneux event.
-However, this is unlikely to be our last free speech battle.
+We are also speaking out against the decision from the Vice-Chancellor of Massey University to bar Dr Don Brash from the speaking on campus.
+However, these is unlikely to be our last free speech battles.
 Any surplus funds will be used for promoting and advancing freedom of speech and democracy within New Zealand.